etcd-io/website/content/en/docs/v3.7/op-guide/configuration.md

   Maximum number of snapshot files to retain (0 is unlimited).
 --max-wals '5'
   Maximum number of wal files to retain (0 is unlimited).
+--memory-mlock
+  Enable to enforce etcd pages (in particular bbolt) to stay in RAM.
 --quota-backend-bytes '0'
   Raise alarms when backend size exceeds the given quota (0 defaults to low space quota).
 --backend-bbolt-freelist-type 'map'